trushant05/JetOBot/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-This project is an exploration of my passions and skills in the field of C++ programming, game development, and robotics.
+This project is JetOBot an exploration of my passions and skills in the field of C++ programming, game development, and robotics.
 It serves as a comprehensive knowledge base that documents my journey and learnings in these areas.

 I created this project for a great cause: to inspire others and contribute to the community by sharing my knowledge and experiences.
 Here's why I embarked on this journey:
 * **Learning C++**: I've always wanted to deepen my understanding of C++ and build a solid foundation in this powerful programming language.